trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D24 - December 27, 2017
+1) Worked through some of the npm challenges on the Free Code Camp Beta.
+Learned more about package.json, which I was introduced to in the React from the Ground Up Course.
+2) Completed another lesson in React from the Ground Up; learned about the React Bootstrap Modal feature.

 ### R1D23 - December 26, 2017
 Did some more QA work on the Free Code Camp Beta.
 Worked through more of React from the Ground Up.